OgulcanErdag/AWS_Hands_On/DB_RestoreFromSnapshot/README.md

 SELECT * FROM employees;
 ```

-- Close the `ondia` database terminal.
+- Close the `company` database terminal.

 ```sql
 EXIT;